maxdesalle/website/content/books/index.md

 ---

-Here is a brief overview of the books I have read which I thought were great.
-I try to limit my reading to old and foundational books only, mainly because their ability to stand the test of time proves they are worth reading.
+Here is a brief overview of the books (listed in no particular order) I have read which I thought were great.
+I try to limit my reading to old and foundational books only, mainly because their ability to stand the test of time proves that they are worth reading.

 ### English